ClementRepository/TerraformforAbsoluteBeginners/README.md

 - How to clone repositories to your computer
 - How to download and use VsCode to commit and push files to Github

+## Project 8 Starting a Virtual Machine
+You will learn:
+- What a virtual machine is
+- What an Amazon EC2 Instance is
+- How to start up an Amazon EC2
+- How to navigate the EC2 Dashboard on the AWS console
+- How to install Nginx, get it to run, and check its status

 # Prerequisite downloads/installs
 If you do not have a Github account to clone the repository, Project 7 has relevant info on how to do so.